LowLevelParticleFilters

 A particle filter represents the probability distribution over the state as a collection of samples, each sample is propagated through the dynamics function $f$ individually.
 When a measurement becomes available, the samples, called particles, are given a weight based on how likely the particle is given the measurement.
 Each particle can thus be seen as representing a hypothesis about the current state of the system.
 After a few time steps, most weights are inevitably going to be extremely small, a manifestation of the curse of dimensionality, and a resampling step is incorporated to refresh the particle distribution and focus the particles on areas of the state space with high posterior probability.

 Defining a particle filter is straightforward, one must define the distribution of the noise df in the dynamics function, dynamics(x,u,p,t) and the noise distribution dg in the measurement function measurement(x,u,p,t).
 Both of these noise sources are assumed to be additive, but can have any distribution.
 The distribution of the initial state d0 must also be provided.
-An example for a linear Gaussian system is given below.
+In the example below, we use linear Gaussian dynamics so that we can easily compare both particle and Kalman filters.
+(If we have something close to linear Gaussian dynamics in practice, we should of course use a Kalman filter and not a particle filter.)

 using LowLevelParticleFilters, LinearAlgebra, StaticArrays, Distributions, Plots